 - Standing to give the Entered Apprentice salute.
-Remember to take a small step before you salute. - Voting on propositions traditionally given with the right hand extended horizontally, with the palm of the hand facing downwards, with the thumb in the form of a square. - Alms (for Lodge use) may be collected during the meeting.
+Remember, before you salute to take a small step with left foot bringing the right heel into it hollow (this is important).
+If a lack of space makes this impossible to do, simply take a step. - Voting on propositions traditionally given with the right hand extended horizontally, with the palm of the hand facing downwards, with the thumb in the form of a square. - Alms (for Lodge use) may be collected either during the meeting or at the festive board.
 Please ensure you have some money available.
-Donations are made privately usually via an Alms bag that is carried around the Lodge. - Singing the Opening and Closing Odes.
-Your Proposer or secretary may have provided you with the words, if not you will find them on the inside back page of this booklet.
+Donations are made privately usually via an Alms bag that is carried around the Lodge or at the festive board. - Singing the Opening and Closing Odes.
+Your Proposer or the Lodge secretary may have provided you with the words, if not you will find them on the inside back page of this booklet.
 While you will learn the words very quickly, never be embarrassed to read them.
+Your Lodge may have different versions.

-If you are unable to attend your Lodge meeting

-Always send your apology to the secretary and cancel any dining reservation.
+If you are unable to attend your Lodge meeting always send your apology to the secretary and cancel any dining reservation.

-THE FESTIVE BOARD or DINING
+THE FESTIVE BOARD or DINING.

 At the end of every meeting it is customary for the Brethren to have a hearty supper.
-Sometimes it will be referred to as a Festive Board or a Festive Table, more frequently you will simply be asked whether or not you are dining.
+Sometimes it will be referred to as a Festive Board or a Festive Table; more frequently you will simply be asked whether or not you are dining.
 The cost of dining varies from Lodge to Lodge and depends on many variables.
 The Lodge Summons will often have a tear off slip or an additional Dining Form which will display the menu and show the cost.
 If you do commit to dine on the night of the meeting, please remember that this creates a liability on you to pay for the meal you have pre-booked.
 Should you be unable to dine (after booking) always let the Secretary know in good time as it may be possible to cancel your meal and you may not incur a cost.